Ryan Tannehill: 2021

-In Week 18, Tannehill completed 23 of 32 passes for 287 yards and four touchdowns in a 28–25 win over the Texans, clinching the No. 1 seed in the AFC and Offensive Player of the Week.
-Tannehill finished the 2021 regular season with 3,734 passing yards, 21 touchdowns, and 14 interceptions to go along with 55 carries for 270 yards and tying a career-high 7 rushing touchdowns in 17 games.

-Tannehill led the Titans to back-to-back AFC South titles for the first time in franchise history as well as clinching the #1 seed in the AFC for the first time since 2008.
-In the Divisional Round against the Bengals, Tannehill threw for 220 yards and a touchdown, but threw three interceptions in the 19–16 loss.
+Tannehill finished the 2021 regular season with 3,734 passing yards, 21 touchdowns, and 14 interceptions to go along with 55 carries for 270 yards and tying a career-high seven touchdowns.
+He led the Titans to back-to-back AFC South titles for the first time in franchise history as well as clinching the #1-seed in the AFC for the first time since 2008.
+In the Divisional Round against the Bengals, Tannehill threw for 220 yards, a touchdown, and three interceptions during the 19–16 loss.